Lathaniel Rowe-Turner: Alfreton Town

 On 2 September 2013, transfer deadline day, he joined Luton's Conference Premier rivals Alfreton Town on loan until 2 January 2014.
 Rowe-Turner's loan at Alfreton was extended by a further month on 3 January 2014.
 However, the loan was cut short after Luton recalled him.
 Rowe-Turner rejoined Alfreton on loan on 21 March 2014 until the end of 2013–14.
 He finished the season with 33 appearances as Alfreton finished 11th in the Conference Premier.
 Rowe-Turner left Luton by mutual consent in May 2014 after he was released from the final two months of his contract, before signing for Alfreton permanently in July.

 Kidderminster Harriers

 On 22 June 2015, Rowe-Turner signed for National League club Kidderminster Harriers for 2015–16.

 Return to Torquay United

 On 24 June 2016, Rowe-Turner re-signed for Torquay United as a replacement for the outgoing Dan Butler.

 Chester

 On 12 June 2017, Rowe-Turner signed for Torquay's National League rivals Chester on a one-year contract.
 He was released at the end of the season.

 Kettering Town

 Rowe-Turner signed for Southern League Premier Division Central club Kettering Town on 5 August 2018 on a one-year contract after a successful trial.
+He played thirty league games for Kettering as they won the Southern Premier Central League earning promotion to the National League North.
+Lathaniel scored a single goal league goal during the season in a 1-0 victory over local rivals AFC Rushden & Diamonds.